‘Saturday Afternoon’ by Fred Yates 1953. To see more of the artist’s work visit https://fredyates.wordpress.com

 Record Crowd

-But then in 1961-62 they were relegated to the 3rd Division and suffered another drop the following year to Division Four.
-They got back into the third in 1965 and spent the remainder of the 60s and all of the 70s bouncing between Division Two and Three.
+But with their top players constantly sold off to bigger clubs it was only a matter of time before, in 1961-62, they were relegated to the 3rd Division and they then suffered another drop the following year to Division Four.
+They got back into the third in 1965 and spent the remainder of the 60s and all of the 70s bouncing between Divisions Two and Three.

 Perhaps the club’s biggest claim during this period was the appointment of Norman Wisdom to the Board of Directors.
-Wisdom was a Director between 1964 and 1970, was often seen on the pitch at the Goldstone whipping up support and also rewrote the lyrics of the club’s unofficial anthem ‘Sussex By The Sea’.
+Wisdom was a Director between 1964 and 1970, was often seen on the pitch at the Goldstone whipping up support.
+He also rewrote the lyrics of the club’s unofficial anthem ‘Sussex By The Sea’.

 Clough In – and Out

-A 2-2 draw in the first encounter was made famous by a late chance that fell to Gordon Smith to win the game for Brighton which was saved by Gary Bailey.
+A 2-2 draw in the first encounter was made famous by a late chance that fell to Gordon Smith who had earlier scored, to win the game for Brighton which was saved by Gary Bailey’s legs and became known throughout football as it elicited the cry ‘And Smith must score’ from commentator Peter Jones.
 The replay, with an already relegated Brighton seemingly out on their feet, finished 4-0 to United and their brave attempt had failed.

 The Sellout